 Wainscoting is an elegant and timeless way to add dimension to a space.
 Done right, it should look as though it has always been there.
-My husband and I were recently able to help make that magic happen in the home of some friends.
-Their dining room is large and beautiful, but it was time to let go of the red and enhance the room.
+It also doesn’t have to be terribly expensive.
+Case in point, we were able to do this for just over $200.

 Here’s how to create your own wainscoting.
 Many of these steps are applicable to a board and batten look as well.